A probabilistic view of wave-particle duality for single photons: Introduction

+One characteristic that distinguishes waves from particles is that waves exhibit interference, particles do not.
+As a result, most of the works about wave-particle duality focus on the analysis of interference experiments, in which the complementarity between the distinguishability of a particle's path inside the interferometer and the visibility of interference fringes at its exit, is quantified by means of some cleverly built inequalities.
+In recent years, therefore, wave-particle duality has become synonymous with interferometric duality \cite{PhysRevA.51.54,PhysRevLett.77.2154,PhysRevA.56.55,Durr1998,PhysRevLett.81.5705,PhysRevA.58.3477,PhysRevA.60.4285,RempeAJP}.

+However, there is also another characteristic that distinguishes waves from particles, and that is that waves have a continuous character, i.e., their amplitudes vary smoothly, whereas particles have a discrete character, i.e., they can be counted.
+This simple consideration enables us to analyse wave-particle duality not from the conventional point of view of complementarity between path distinguishability and fringe visibility in an interference experiment, but from the new perspective of correlations between continuous and discrete random variables, which represent the values taken by certain wave-like and particle-like observables, respectively, when a measurement is made on one and the same system.
+This makes it possible to look at wave-particle duality in a new and fundamental way.

-How does this probabilistic approach relate to wave-particle duality?
-Let us deal with the following experiment.
-A collimated beam of light prepared in a single-photon Fock state \cite{LoudonBook}, impinges upon a detection screen, as shown in Fig. \ref{fig1}.
+To be more specific, let us consider the following experiment.
+A collimated beam of light prepared in a single-photon Fock state \cite{LoudonBook,Scarani1998,vedral2021quantum,Couteau2023}, impinges upon a detection screen, as shown in Fig. \ref{fig1}.